Box Phone Farm vs. Remote iPhone Farm: Which Setup Actually Scales?

 A box phone farm is a physical local setup built around controller hardware.
 A remote iPhone farm is managed real-device infrastructure accessed over the internet.
 Box farms can work at moderate scale, but they hit operational ceilings faster because maintenance, recovery, and scaling remain on the operator.

 The real comparison is not just hardware vs cloud.
-It is local hardware burden vs managed operating leverage.
+It is local hardware burden vs managed operating use.

 Key takeaway